 The chief assistant can craft several options.
-They can make option B, their favorite, the most appealing, and cripple options A and options C. Maybe even include point 14, their core agenda, into all three proposals that vary on points 1 to 13 they don’t much care about.
-Whatever the implementation of the selected solution is, the letter of the law can be bent and easily diverge from the spirit of the law.
+They can make option B, their favorite, the most appealing, and cripple options A and C. Maybe even include point 14, their core agenda, in all three of their proposals that vary on points 1 to 13 which they don’t much care about.
+Whatever the implementation of the selected solution is, the letter of the law can be bent and can easily diverge from the spirit of the law.

 In such a circumstance, an owner can lose control of the bureaucracy and the power that comes with it.

 Abandoned bureaucracies might also be viable targets for outside takeover.
 Such takeovers can be a serious problem if undertaken by your opposition.
-Bureaucracies nearly always carry a heavy legacy document footprint; when examined this footprint can not only produce, but also be used to carry out legal attacks.
-If the institution is vested with an authority or reputation, this can also be turned against you.
+Bureaucracies nearly always carry a heavy legacy document footprint; when examined this footprint can not only produce, but also be used to carry out legal or PR attacks.
+If the institution is vested with the authority or reputation of its original owner, these attacks can also be turned against them.

 How to accomplish tasks in an institutional landscape